openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 producer operation (node) to a consumer operation (node).

 Model Optimizer uses Python class `mo.graph.graph.Graph` instance to represent the computation graph in memory during the model conversion.
-This class is inherited from `networkx.MultiDiGraph` class of the standard `networkx` Python library and provides many convenient methods to traverse and modify the graph.
+This class is inherited from the `networkx.MultiDiGraph` class of the standard `networkx` Python library and provides many convenient methods to traverse and modify the graph.
 Refer to the `mo/graph/graph.py` file for the examples.

-Model Optimizer keeps all necessary information about the operation in a node attributes.
-Model Optimizer uses class `mo.graph.graph.Node` defined in the  `mo/graph/graph.py` file which is a wrapper on top of a `networkx` node attributes dictionary and provides many convenient methods to work with the node.
-For example, the node `my_node` attribute with a name `'my_attr'` can be retrieved from the node with the following code `my_node.my_attr` which is equivalent to obtaining attribute with name `'my_attr'` in the `graph.node['my_node']` dictionary.
+Model Optimizer keeps all necessary information about the operation in node attributes.
+Model Optimizer uses the `mo.graph.graph.Node` class defined in the  `mo/graph/graph.py` file, which is a wrapper on top of a `networkx` node attributes dictionary, and provides many convenient methods to work with the node.
+For example, the node `my_node` attribute with a name `'my_attr'` can be retrieved from the node with the following code `my_node.my_attr`, which is equivalent to obtaining attribute with name `'my_attr'` in the `graph.node['my_node']` dictionary.
 Refer to the `mo/graph/graph.py` for the class implementation details.